efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

   </div>
 </div>

-## General summarization algorithms
+## General extractive summarization algorithms

 Previous work on automatic summarization is mostly focused on news summarization.
 When summarizing news articles, models can explicitly or implicitly take into account their simple structure: first few sentences reveal topic and key information; further details follow.
 In this domain, there are two popular extractive summarization approaches:

 **Unsupervised as a graph**

-_TextRank_[2] is a well-known unsupervised summarization algorithm.
-For _TextRank_, we create a fully-connected graph $G=(V,E)$, where $V$ is the set of nodes and $E$ the set of edges.
-In our case, $V$ is the set of scenes contained in the screenplay and $E$ is the set of interactions between scenes, i.e., semantic similarity.
-In a recent extension of _TextRank_[3], a directed neural version is proposed that considers neural representations as node features in $G$ and directed edges $E$.
+_TextRank_[2] is a popular unsupervised summarization algorithm.
+For _TextRank_, we create a fully-connected graph $G=(V,E)$, where $V$ is the set of scenes in an episode and $E$ the set of interactions between scenes, i.e., semantic similarity.
+In a recent extension of _TextRank_[3], a directed neural version is proposed that considers neural representations as node features in $G$ and directed edges $E$ between scenes.
 In the directed neural $G$, we compute the centrality of each scene, i.e., how connected the scene is with the rest of the graph, as follows:
 <p align="center">
 $\textit{centrality}(s_i) = \lambda_1  \sum_{j<i}e_{ij} + \lambda_2  \sum_{j>i}e_{ij}$
 </p>
-where $e_{ij}$ is the semantic similarity between two scenes $s_i,s_j$ and $\lambda_1,\lambda_2$ are the parameters that define whether prior or future scenes influence more the centrality score of a current scene.
+where $e_{ij}$ is the semantic similarity between two scenes $s_i,s_j$ and $\lambda_1,\lambda_2$ are the parameters that define the degree of influence from previous and future scenes in the screenplay.
 Finally, we select the top $M$ scenes that have the highest centralities as the summary.

 **Supervised as a sequence**